Music & Worship

 – David Haas, We Are Called

-There are many ways to serve in our music ministry programs!
+There are many ways to serve in music ministry!

-Interested in being part of our Music Ministry programs?
+Interested in being part of our Music Ministry?

 Help Us Make a Difference